Bard College: Origins and early years

-Growth and secularization
+20th century growth and secularization

 In the 20th century, social and cultural changes amongst New York's high society would bring about the demise of the great estates.
 In 1914, Louis Hamersley purchased the fire-damaged Ward Manor/Almont estate and erected a Tudor style mansion and gatehouse, or what is today known as Ward Manor.
 Hamersley expanded his estate in 1926 by acquiring the abandoned Cruger's Island estate.
 That same year, after Hamersley's combined estate was purchased by William Ward, it was donated to charity and served as a retirement home for almost four decades.

 By the mid-1900s, Bard's campus significantly expanded.
 The Blithewood estate was donated to the college in 1951, and in 1963, Bard purchased 90 acre of the Ward Manor estate, including the main manor house.
 The rest of the Ward Manor estate became the 900 acre Tivoli Bays nature preserve.

 In 1919, Bernard Iddings Bell became Bard's youngest president at the age of 34.
 His adherence to classical education, decorum, and dress eventually clashed with the school's push towards Deweyism and secularization, and he resigned in 1933.

 In 1928, Bard merged with Columbia University, serving as an undergraduate school similar to Barnard College.
 Under the agreement, Bard remained affiliated with the Episcopal Church and retained control of its finances.
 The merger raised Bard's prestige; however, it failed to provide financial support to the college during the Great Depression.
-So dire was Bard's financial situation that in 1932, then-Governor of New York and College trustee Franklin D. Roosevelt sent a telegram to the likes of John D. Rockefeller Jr., George Eastman and Frederick William Vanderbilt requesting donations for the college.
+So dire was Bard's financial situation that in 1932, then-Governor of New York and College trustee Franklin D. Roosevelt sent a telegram to the likes of John D. Rockefeller Jr., George Eastman, and Frederick William Vanderbilt requesting donations for the college.